-- 7.1.
-Ormiston Academies Trust will ensure that it only processes the data that is necessary to achieve the specific purpose. - 7.2.
-In order to do this, the Trust will: - 7.2.1.
-Minimise the processing of personal data, for example, through redaction and the deletion of long emails trails. - 7.2.2.Pseudonymise personal data where possible, for example, using a key rather than full names eg child 1, child 2 etc.

-8. Data protection impact assessments

 - 8.1.
+The tust will ensure that it only processes the data that is necessary to achieve the specific purpose. - 8.2.
+In order to do this, the trust will: - 8.2.1.
+Minimise the processing of personal data, for example, through redaction and the deletion of long emails trails. - 8.2.2.
+Pseudonymise personal data where possible, for example, using a key rather than full names eg child 1, child

+9. Data protection impact assessments

-Where processing of personal data is likely to result in a high risk to individuals, Ormiston Academies Trust will carry out a data protection impact assessment ("DPIA").
-A DPIA will always be carried out if the processing includes special category data. - 8.2.
-Ormiston Academies Trust may also carry out a DPIA for any other major project which requires the processing of personal data.
+- 9.1.
+Where processing of personal data is likely to result in a high risk to individuals, the trust will carry out a data protection impact assessment ("DPIA").
+A DPIA will always be carried out if the processing includes special category data. - 9.2.
+The trust may also carry out a DPIA for any other major project which requires the processing of personal data.

-9. Disclosure of personal data to third parties
+10. Disclosure of personal data to third parties